Protect Your Rights in Oregon: Know Your Legal Options

 Some police agents will honor that assertion of your rights.
 Others will do all they can to get you to give up your rights.
 They may pretend that they did not hear you and keep asking questions.
 They may act like what you said did not matter.
 They may try to make you think and feel that asserting your rights makes you look guilty.
 “Why do you need a lawyer?”
 They may try to bully you with their tone of voice, body language and facial expressions.
 They may try other tricks like saying, “OK you don’t want to talk about that, lets just talk about this.”
 The biggest trick is to get you to believe that you can talk your way out of being charged or arrested.
 They may say something like “We just need to ask you a few questions,” or “We can clear this all up if you will just answer a few questions and then you can go home.”
 You can not talk your way out of trouble.
 You can only talk your way into trouble.
 Let your lawyer do the talking.
 Lawyers can use certain procedures under which what they say can not be used against you.

-The main problem is this, even if the police are well intentioned, if you talk to them and they misunderstand you or remember your statements incorrectly when they write their police reports, when it comes to court, it is your word against theirs as to what you said and who do you think the jury is most likely to believe?
+Understanding the Risks of Talking to Police is this, even if the police are well intentioned, if you talk to them and they misunderstand you or remember your statements incorrectly when they write their police reports, when it comes to court, it is your word against theirs as to what you said and who do you think the jury is most likely to believe?
 Police agents who try to trick you into waiving your rights are even more likely to misunderstand or incorrectly report your statements.
 After asserting your rights, you can ask “Am I under arrest?
 Can I leave?
 This puts them in the position of deciding if they have enough evidence to make an arrest.
 Much of the time, they need an incriminating statement from you to make an arrest based on probable cause or to make a case against you.
 Be patient, the passage of time works in your favor.
 If you are arrested do not talk without a lawyer.
 Simply and politely say, “I do not want to talk to you and I want a lawyer.”

 Our fees for efforts to prevent charges are much less than fees for defending charged cases.
 Remember, asserting your rights is one of the most right and legal things you can do.
 You are presumed innocent.
 The State Of Oregon must prove otherwise.
 Our Constitutional Rights are an integral part of our system of justice.
 Resist those who want to change our system of justice by taking away our rights.
 The defense or the assertion of the rights of any one of us is the defense or the assertion of the rights of all of us.